Narrowing

 return (pet as Fish).swim !== undefined

-is our type predicate in this example.
-A predicate takes the form parameterName is Type
+}pet is Fish is our type predicate in this example.
+A predicate takes the form parameterName is Type, where parameterName must be the name of a parameter from the current function signature.

-is called with some variable, TypeScript will narrow that variable to that specific type if the original type is compatible.
+Any time isFish is called with some variable, TypeScript will narrow that variable to that specific type if the original type is compatible.

 // Both calls to 'swim' and 'fly' are now okay.

-let pet = getSmallPet();
+let pet = getSmallPet()

 if (isFish(pet)) {